playx-flutter/playx/README.md

 Welcome to Playx, where simplicity meets functionality!
 Playx is an ecosystem designed to streamline your Flutter app development process by offering a plethora of utilities for themes, widgets, networking, and more.

 ## Features
-- **Prefs**: Efficient key-value pair storage powered by SharedPreferences.
+- **PlayxPrefs**: Efficient key-value pair storage powered by SharedPreferences.
 - **PlayX.runPlayX**: Simplifies app initialization by wrapping runApp and providing injection capabilities.
 - **AppConfig**: Enables hassle-free installation and setup of app dependencies.
 - **AppTheme**: Facilitates the creation and management of app themes with seamless theme switching.